-The Company continues to look at acquiring additional assets and is at various stages of negotiations with respect to potential acquisitions.
-Funding is expected to be provided by either proceeds from potential dispositions, line of credit draws, or other financing.
+We continue to look at acquiring additional assets and are at various stages of negotiations with respect to potential acquisitions.
+Funding is expected to be provided by either proceeds from potential dispositions, lines of credit draws, or other financing.

 CAPITAL IMPROVEMENTS